 An increasingly popular method of transferring business ownership is via an Employee Stock Ownership Plan, or ESOP.
 Though insider transfers and sales to third parties still reign supreme, 6% of surveyed business owners have interest in ESOPs at some level.
 I’ve written about the basics behind ESOPs before, including a general overview of how they’re set up, but one thing is clear.
 ESOPs are often perceived as prohibitively complex, and if they’re implemented incorrectly, they can devastate an owner’s Exit Plan.

 Given the complexity of ESOPs and the risk involved when they’re implemented incorrectly, why do a noticeable percentage of business owners consider them, even when they know about the complexity and risk involved?

-Recently, a colleague of ours—Kelly Finnell of Executive Financial Services—moderated a discussion panel whose topic centered on ESOPs.
+Recently, a colleague of ours—Kelly Finnell of Executive Financial Services, Inc.—moderated a discussion panel whose topic centered on ESOPs.
 During this discussion, Kelly and his colleagues laid out the basic structure of an ESOP transaction and some of the more common elements that ESOP professionals use to overcome key issues.
 While the technical aspects of ESOPs are infinitely useful, the most revealing part of the panel was the simplified discussions about how ESOPs can provide unique protections to business owners.

 Panelists explained that ESOPs are often misunderstood as disadvantageous to key employees, primarily because most people think that key employees see no tangible benefit from an ESOP.
 However, the panelists explained that an important part of ESOP creation includes strategies that keep key employees focused and motivated to stay with and grow the company by rewarding them for good performances.
 This creates a dual advantage: For key employees, it rewards them for staying with and growing the company as the owners prepare to leave.
 For owners, it builds their companies’ transferable value, which makes it easier for them to exit on their terms.